Amazon's billionaire founder Jeff Bezos to fly to space next month | Technology

 Amazon's billionaire founder Jeff Bezos to fly to space next month

-Amazon's billionaire founder Jeff Bezos said on Monday he and his brother Mark will fly on the first crewed space flight from his rocket company Blue Origin.
+Amazon's billionaire founder Jeff Bezos said on Monday he and his brother Mark will fly on the first crewed space flight from his rocket company Blue Origin next month.

 "Ever since I was five years old, I've dreamed of traveling to space.

-Amazon's billionaire founder Jeff Bezos said on Monday he and his brother Mark will fly on the first crewed space flight from his rocket company Blue Origin.

-"Ever since I was five years old, I've dreamed of traveling to space.
-On July 20th, I will take that journey with my brother," Bezos said in an Instagram post.
-Bezos, who would step down as Amazon's chief executive on July 5, will join the winner of an auction for a seat on the first space flight from Blue Origin in the same month.
+On July 20th, I will take that journey with my brother," Bezos, who is one of the richest people in the world, said in an Instagram post.
+Bezos, who is due to step down as Amazon's chief on July 5, will join the winner of an auction for a seat on the first space flight from Blue Origin.

-The current highest bid stood at $2.8 million in the ongoing second round of the auction, according to Blue Origin's website. (www.blueorigin.com) Blue Origin is targeting July 20 for its first suborbital sightseeing trip on its spacecraft, a landmark moment in a competition to usher in a new era of private commercial space travel.
+Bezos, fellow billionaires Elon Musk and Richard Branson have been investing billions of dollars on their rocket startups, but Bezos will be the first of the three to actually travel into space on a rocket developed by his own company.
+The Blue Origin spacecraft, which is set to carry Bezos and others, has undergone 15 test flights, none of which had any passengers onboard.

-The New Shepard rocket-and-capsule combo is designed to autonomously fly six passengers more than 62 miles (100 km) above Earth into suborbital space, high enough to experience a few minutes of weightlessness and see the curvature of the planet before the pressurized capsule returns to earth under parachutes.
-The capsule features six observation windows Blue Origin says are nearly three times as tall as those on a Boeing 747 jetliner and the largest ever used in space.
+Its New Shepard rocket-and-capsule combo is designed to autonomously fly six passengers more than 62 miles (100 km) above Earth into suborbital space, high enough to experience a few minutes of weightlessness and see the curvature of the planet before the pressurized capsule returns to earth under parachutes.
+The capsule features six observation windows and are nearly three times as tall as those on a Boeing 747 jetliner and the largest ever used in space, Blue Origin said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)